7 Edmonton things we can't wait for this fall

 View this post on Instagram

 The Edmonton Corn Maze is a must-visit for Edmontonians.
-Taking a trip with friends, family or on a date while the corn starts to wilt and the wind rustles through the stocks is what the fall season calls for.
+Taking a trip with friends, family, or on a date while the corn starts to wilt and the wind rustles through the stocks is what the fall season calls for.
 The pumpkins that populate the area during the fall are also a highlight.
 A barn adorned with dozens of pumpkins creates a perfect photo opportunity.
 It’s fall fun all around.

-When: Now until October 16
+When: Open until October 27

 Where: Edmonton Corn Maze — 26171 Garden Valley Road, Spruce Grove

-Cost: Purchase tickets online or in-person
+Cost: Purchase tickets online or in person

 Deadmonton Haunted House